CommunityXYZ/pouch/README.md

 # pouch
-An Arweave wallet identifier with details about their balances and PSCs.
+An Arweave wallet identifier with details about users' balances and PSCs tokens.